php-http/documentation/plugins/retry.rst

 ``error_response_delay``: callable (default: exponential backoff)

-A callback that gets a request and response and the current number of retries and returns how many microseconds we should wait before trying again.
+A callback that receives a request, a response, the current number of retries and returns how many microseconds we should wait before trying again.

 ``exception_delay``: callable (default behaviour: exponential backoff)